-“We need to move fast – every minute can cost brain recovery,” said Dr. Kalafut.
-“The emergency room team must recognize stroke and alert the stroke team, including the neurologist.”
+“The best way to treat strokes is to respond rapidly,” says Mary Kalafut, MD, a neurologist at Scripps Clinic and stroke medical director for Scripps Health.
+“We need to move fast because every minute can cost brain recovery.
+The emergency room team must recognize a stroke and alert the stroke team, including the neurologist.”